ktvng/yohello/index.md

 message that allows your chat partners to provide a meaningful response as soon as they allocate time to read and answer your message.

-Instead we need a greeting that is respectful, succinct (preferably one syllable), and that provides the same sense of acknowledgement as "Hello".
+We need a greeting that is respectful, succinct (preferably one syllable), and provides the same sense of acknowledgement as "Hello".
 Instead, we need **yo**.

 ## Chat Etiquette